luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 	portrait: the path to the picture of the portrait of the NPC
 	x: the x coordinate to put the NPC sprite in the game
 	y: the y coordinate to put the NPC sprite in the game
 	speeches: the array of the NPC's speeches.
-A speech is a chain of sentences (potentially multi page) that the NPC will say without stoping.
+A speech is a chain of sentences (potentially multi page) that the NPC will say without stopping.
 Though not specified here, when the game runs each NPC will have a state. e.g. at state 0, when talked to, the NPC will use the first piece of speech; at state 1, the second piece of speech

 Each piece of speech contains prerequists (optinal) and speech. speech is of course what the NPC will say at the particular state.
 Long speech need to be devided into multiple pages.
 The character "^" will be used to separate pages.